-Forty years ago I met Miss Raymonde-Hawkins.
+More than forty years ago I met Miss Raymonde-Hawkins.
 She invited me to become a Director at Raystede and after a few years in that role I became Chairman.
 After Miss Raymonde-Hawkins death I was invited to take over the reins as CEO.
 It was a challenging period for the charity but my tenure culminated in the development of the extensive aviaries we have now and the new welfare block.
 Upon my retirement I was honoured and very proud to become President to continue my long association with Raystede.

 I’m passionate about animals, having ten of my own including 5 horses, 2 cats and 3 dogs.
 I believe we need to educate the wider community about how to care and look after animals.
 Animals enrich our lives and I’d like to help Raystede continue to grow and succeed.
-I have over 40 years experience in owning and managing sophisticated businesses and the desire to ensure that our charity is governed to a high level, ensuring we continue to deliver the best outcome for our animals and our supporters.
+I have more than 42 years experience in owning and managing sophisticated businesses and the desire to ensure that our charity is governed to a high level, ensuring we continue to deliver the best outcome for our animals and our supporters.

 I qualified as a vet at the University of Edinburgh and spent most of my career in private practice.
 I am currently the Director of Veterinary Services at Cats Protection.
 My professional interests are shelter medicine and feline population control and I am a founder member of the Association of Charity Vets.
 I was the recipient of the J A Wight (aka James Herriot) Memorial Award for outstanding contributions to the welfare of companion animals in 2013.
 Personally I have two great rescue cats named Frankie and Ronnie.